 The hydrochlorothiazide FDA package insert doesn’t have numbers about how common side effects are.

 More about hydrochlorothiazide side effects » How it works Atenolol hydrochlorothiazide Tenormin (atenolol) is a selective beta blocker that works specifically on the heart by slowing down the heart and making the heart pump better.
 Microzide (hydrochlorothiazide (HCTZ)) is a thiazide diuretic (water pill) that makes you urinate more.
 It works in the kidneys to remove extra water and certain electrolytes, while lowering blood pressure and reducing swelling.
-Type of medication Atenolol hydrochlorothiazide Prescription only Prescription only Available as Atenolol hydrochlorothiazide Used for Atenolol hydrochlorothiazide Risk factors for serious side effects Atenolol hydrochlorothiazide › Suddenly stopping Tenormin (atenolol) › Taking calcium channel blockers › Major surgery requiring anesthesia › Diabetes › Taking clonidine Detailed Tenormin (atenolol) risks & warnings » › Current electrolyte imbalance › Lower kidney function › Dehydration › History of sulfa allergies › History of gout Detailed Microzide (hydrochlorothiazide ) risks & warnings »
+Type of medication Atenolol hydrochlorothiazide Prescription only Lower-cost generic available Prescription only Lower-cost generic available Available as Atenolol hydrochlorothiazide Used for Atenolol hydrochlorothiazide Risk factors for serious side effects Atenolol hydrochlorothiazide › Suddenly stopping Tenormin (atenolol) › Taking calcium channel blockers › Major surgery requiring anesthesia › Diabetes › Taking clonidine Detailed Tenormin (atenolol) risks & warnings » › Current electrolyte imbalance › Lower kidney function › Dehydration › History of sulfa allergies › History of gout Detailed Microzide (hydrochlorothiazide (HCTZ)) risks & warnings »

 Research studies with real people found harmful effects on unborn babies, but the benefits might outweigh the risks even if you’re pregnant.
 Talk with your doctor.